Data model and design¶

 Attention

 The terminology for RNA types is built around the concept of sequencing method rather than the biological definition of RNA species.
-Sci-ModoM currently supports the following types: (i) RNAs obtained from WTS or whole transcriptome sequencing and (ii) tRNA or transfer RNA (to be soon available).
-If you use a general sequencing method and your data contains mRNAs and non-coding RNAs (mostly long, but also short such as mt-RNAs, residual rRNAs, etc.), then choose WTS.
+Sci-ModoM currently only supports the following type: RNAs obtained from WTS or whole transcriptome sequencing.
+We plan to include additional types, such as tRNA or transfer RNA in a very near future.
+If you use a general sequencing method and your data contains mRNAs and non-coding RNAs (mostly long, but also short such as mt-RNAs, residual rRNAs, etc.), then WTS is the right RNA type.

 Dataset that are of a different assembly version are lifted over before being written to the database.
-Typically, a number of features may not be “mappable”.
-Since contigs/scaffolds are discarded, and the data has been validated for organism, assembly, etc., the number of ummaped features should be small.
+Unmapped features are discarded.
 The threshold is currently set a 30%, i.e. up to 30% of your records are allowed to de discarded silently before upload fails.

 How does it work?